LyingMoon/DexRetargetingTest/README.md

 **Step 1: Download the DexYCB dataset**

-Download a subset of the DexYCB dataset (e.g., `20200709-subject-01.tar.gz`), and also the `models` and `calibration` folders.
+Download a subset of the DexYCB dataset (e.g., `20200709-subject-01.tar.gz`), and also the `models` and `calibration` folders from [DexYCB](https://dex-ycb.github.io/).
 Place them in the following structure:

 ```
 your_dexycb_dir/